deepikagandla7456/Website-Blocker/README.md

 ##  Requirements

-- Python 3.x
+- Python 3.7 or higher version
-- OS: Windows (you can change path for Linux/Mac)

 ---

 ##  Setup and Installation